wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/212-despatch-oliver-to-sandys.md

 ---
+doc_date: '1962-11-28'
+doc_num: 212
+doc_order: 212
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: DO 159/62]'
-title: "212 DESPATCH, OLIVER TO SANDYS"
+title: DESPATCH, OLIVER TO SANDYS
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10077
 vol_id: 27
-doc_date: 1962-11-28
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 212 DESPATCH, OLIVER TO SANDYS

-UKNA: DO 159/62

 UK High Commission, Canberra, 28 November 1962

 Confidential

  **Australia: House of Representatives Debate on the Common Market**

-[_matter omitted_]
+[ _matter omitted_ ]

 I have the honour to report that the debate on the Common Market which followed Mr Menzies’ report to the House of Representatives on the Prime Ministers’ Conference revealed a marked change in the Australian Government’s public attitude.
 The gap between the views now put forward, and those for airing which, only a few months ago, Mr Bury suffered dismissal as a Minister, has been substantially narrowed.
-1
+[1](#f1)

 2\.
 The main public image to suffer from this readjustment, that is if the Australians are not so generally bored with the subject as to be unmoved by the change, is that of Mr McEwen.
 Everyone expected Mr Menzies to pick a nice path between the need to convince his electorate that Australia was doing her best on the one hand, and his desire to maintain his reputation as a world statesman on the other.
 But Mr McEwen’s uncompromising utterances in the past have left him with little room for a change of directions, and ‘Black Jack’ on this occasion was never more than pale grey.